jefftriplett/django-podcast/trunk/readme.txt

       ...
     )
     }}}

-Restart your server for Django to see the podcast application.
-Consult your web hosting's documentation on how to restart your server.

 Assuming the Django binary directory is on your Python path, run the `syncdb` command to install the application's database tables.